palashman/Mahou/README.md

 6. Read the [wiki](https://github.com/BladeMight/Mahou/wiki/Functions-list) or [ask me](#license).

 ###### By version features:

+**v2.5.1.4**<br/>
+- 🐛 Fixed autostart type wasn't saving.
+- 📝 Added feature to disable display of certain layout when display flags feature active for language tooltips.
+- 📝 Fixed listboxes was resetting its position after apply.
+- 📝 Fixed transliteration dictionary "щ" conversion.
+- 🚀 Improved transliteration speed.
+- 💎 Added ability to re-write snippets by convert last/line.
+- 🐛 Added error check and message box for creating/reading Mahou.ini at startup.
+- 💎 Added force configs in %AppData%, when Mahou can't read/write Mahou.ini where Mahou.exe is.
+- 🐛 Fixed .force file was deleting by applying configs.

 **v2.5.1.0**<br/>
 - 🐛 Fixed conversions for same hotkeys but double for convert line and single for convert last.